zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-304_840.md

         - Read **5 page** of a book in French of your choice with `reverso`
       - INTENSITY: HIGH
         - **5** minutes of simultaneous interpretation(bilingual or trilingual)
+          - Doable with double-subtitle assistance to reduce the weight imposed on the brain dynamically, if too easy, try to interprete without dual-subtitle, if too hard, try to interprete with dual-subtitle
 - German - C1
   - Next stage E.T.A 50 days
   - TOPIC Science, technology, engineering